lillielovatt/challenge-1/README.md

 # Code Refactor Starter Code
+-code edited by Lillie Lovatt 5/9/2022

+Index.html file creates marketing agency website for Horiseon webpage, with best practices using elements and naming conventions.

+Style.css file creates design for the website.

+My instructions:
 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines